-Suppose someone asked you to proofread or collaborate on a document.
-If you had a printed copy, you might use a red pen to cross out sentences, mark misspellings, or add comments in the margins.
+Let's suppose someone asks you to proofread or collaborate on a document.
+If you had a printed copy, you might use a red pen to cross out sentences, mark misspellings, and add comments in the margins.
 Word allows you to do all of these things electronically using the Track Changes and Comments features.

 Optional: Download our practice document.